bcleonard/proxmox-qdevice/README.md

 * location of your corosync-data (so you can keep your configuration between restarts, etc.)
 * hostname
 * local network information
-   parent (the eithernet device to bind macvlan)
+   parent (the ethernet device to bind macvlan)
    ipv4_address
    subnet
    ip_range